AndresGarelli/Bomba-Peristaltica/README.md

 14- silicone hose, external diameter 10mm, inner diameter 6mm (walls 2mm).
 15- nuts, bolts, screws, etc

-It is critical limit the current through the motor driver!
+It is critical to limit the current through the motor driver!

 This is VERY important.
 If this is not correctly done the motor can be damaged.
 For a detailed explanation, visit this webpage: https://www.pololu.com/product/1182
 I used a cheap driver that does not have the same resistor values as the original one.
 This has to be taken into account when setting the current limit.
 I provide the details of the procedure for my motor and driver, you should do your own calculations: